friendly-bits/shell-scheduler/README.md

 ## shell-scheduler
-The goal of this project is to implement a well-tested, reusable, flexible and comprehensive API for parallelization in shell scripts, which would allow to keep application code separate from scheduler infrastructure - all that in a small, lightweight and self-contained library.
+The goal of this project is to implement a reliable, reusable, flexible and reasonably comprehensive library for parallelization in shell scripts, which would allow to keep application code separate from scheduler infrastructure - and keep it small, lightweight and self-contained.

 ## Main Features